 Botanical Garden

-Looking for a positively dazzling experience in downtown Des Moines?
-The Greater Des Moines Botanical Garden is just the ticket.
-Located amidst a vibrant cityscape and lovely river views, the 14-acre oasis is teeming with thousands of native plants and exotic greenery from across the world.
-Its verdant offerings also include a soothing waterfall and pond, one of the country’s most extensive bonsai collections, and brilliant seasonal blooms galore.
-The breathtaking gardens are open to the public Tuesday-Sunday from 10 a.m. - 5 p.m. (except for major holidays) and also offer a range of fun seasonal and signature events.
+Want to find your true nature at an urban oasis located in downtown Des Moines?
+The Greater Des Moines Botanical Garden is a natural choice.
+Located amidst a vibrant cityscape and lovely river views, the 12-acre oasis is teeming with thousands of native plants and exotic greenery from across the world.
+Its verdant offerings include a soothing waterfall and pond, one of the country’s most extensive bonsai collections, and brilliant seasonal blooms galore.
+The breathtaking gardens are open to the public currently Tuesday-Sunday from 10 a.m. – 5 p.m. (except for major holidays), with NEW summer Happy Hours starting June 1.
+Visit in the warm weather Tuesday 10 a.m – 7 p.m.; Wednesday – Friday 10 a.m. – 5 p.m.; and on the weekend 9 a.m.– 4 p.m.
+No matter the season, the Botanical Garden provides a range of fun, signature events and classes in an always friendly climate.

-In operation since 1979, the Botanical Gardens border the banks of the Des Moines River.
-The facility has recently undergone an $18.2 million renovation inside and out, making it an exceptionally lush place you’ll want to linger.
-Its iconic, 80 feet tall geodesic-domed conservatory has been modernized and includes the first living wall in the Hawkeye State.
-Inside, you can immerse yourself in a balmy paradise featuring over 1,000 tropical specimens.
+In operation since 1979, the Botanical Garden borders the banks of the Des Moines River.
+The facility is an exceptionally lush greenspace place where you’ll want to linger.
+Its iconic, 80 feet tall geodesic-domed conservatory has been modernized and includes a living wall that changes throughout the year.
+Inside the dome, you can immerse yourself in a balmy paradise featuring over 1,000 tropical specimens.

-The outdoor gardens have also been reimagined.
-Interspersed with sculptures, its offerings include a vibrant and fragrant rose garden, a serene half-acre water garden, regal rows of shade trees, walking paths, a stunning orchid collection, and much more.
+The 18 outdoor gardens are interspersed with sculptures, a serene half-acre water garden, regal rows of shade trees, walking paths, a stunning orchid collection, a vibrant, fragrant rose garden, a unique Asian-style garden and much more.

-In addition to seasonal events, like its popular holiday-themed Dome for the Holidays and recurring Friday night event, Dome After Dark, the gardens also offer a variety of signature events that take place throughout the year that will make you want to repeat visits.
+In addition to seasonal events, like its popular holiday-themed Dome for the Holidays and recurring Friday night event, Dome After Dark, the Botanical Garden hosts a variety of signature events that take place throughout the year that will make you want to come back again and again.

-The gardens also host an impressive array of rotating monthly events, ensuring there’s something for everyone.
-These include physical events like Yoga in the Park, educational events like the Science of Tea, and crafty events like Valentine Candle Making.
-There are also fun classes offered throughout the year.
+The Botanical Garden also features an impressive array of rotating monthly programs, ensuring there’s something for everyone.
+These include physical activities like Yoga in the Garden, educational opportunities like the Science of Tea, and crafty classes like Valentine Candle Making.
+There are also many other fun classes offered throughout the year.

 Know Before You Go